-For this mango citrus smoothie, I decided to combine the flavours of papaya, lime juice, banana and mango.
+For this mango citrus smoothie, I decided to combine the flavors of papaya, lime juice, banana, and mango.

 That way there’s almost no ‘prep’ needed for this recipe.
 However, you can always use fresh mango, if preferred.
 Just chop it into rough chunks just before making the smoothie, to retain as much nutritional value as possible.

 Mango and banana are a dream combo.
 Both are sweet and creamy.
 Your breakfast smoothie bowl will feel more like soft-serve ice cream that the healthy, nutritious meal that it is.

 This mango smoothie is also an excellent base for a green smoothie recipe.
 Simply add a handful or two of kale or spinach to your smoothie.
 You can also add some cucumber or avocado, and all add different nutritional benefits to your body.

 Mango is great for smoothie recipes as it is fairly low calorie but highly nutritious.
 It contains high amounts of Vitamin C and A and is packed with antioxidants.
 These are great for a healthy immune system.

 Mango is also linked with improved heart health, hair & skin health, and even eye health.

 Preparing this healthy mango smoothie bowl is super simple and only takes a couple of minutes.

 If you’re using fresh mango, then you’ll need to chop this up.
 However, if you’re using frozen mango, then it’s even faster to make this recipe.
 It is as simple as placing all of the ingredients into a blender and blending till thick and creamy.

 First, add the liquid, then the frozen bananas and other fresh or frozen fruit, and the kale.
 Finally, blend.